XMON3R/ArchitekturyENR1/Schedules-SCH1/scenarios/data_manager-scenario.md

 - Source app frontend

-- Stimulus wants to know if user has permision
+- Stimulus wants to know if user has permission

-- Artifact data manager- permision checker
+- Artifact data manager- permission checker

-- Response app frontend learns if user has permision
+- Response app frontend learns if user has permission

-- Measure with avarage latency of 200 ms
+- Measure with average latency of 200 ms

 #### Architecture Update
-The architecture handles permissions independently from other requests from frontend, which entwines frontend and data manager.
-I would consider checking permisions of requests inside data manager.
+The architecture handles permissions independently from other requests from frontend, which entwines front end and data manager.
+I would consider checking permissions of requests inside data manager.